spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-use-an-authentication-server.md

 Integrate authentication following the [Glue API Authentication integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-backend-api/glue-api-authentication-integration.html) guide.

 Glue allows switching between different authentication servers.
-In order to provide it the `AuthenticationServerPluginInterface` must be implemented.
+In order to provide that ability, the `AuthenticationServerPluginInterface` must be implemented.
 That conception allows wiring plugins implemented an authentication server and extend the default functionality.

 `OauthAuthenticationServerPlugin` implements `AuthenticationServerPluginInterface` and builds the request to the `Oauth` server out of the box.